bbrowning/crc-operator/README.md

 Log in as the user kubeadmin with the password from above.

-### Access the cluster from the command line using oc:
+### Access the CRC cluster from the command line using oc:

 Extract the kubeconfig to a `kubeconfig-crc` file in the current directory and use that to access the cluster: